itcon-pty-au/typingmind-cloud-backup/README.md

 ## AWS Config
 1. Create a user in Amazon IAM
 2. Create Access Key for the user
-3. Add Permission Policies [Inline Policy] for the user.
-This policy only allow read and write access to the specific backup file.
+3. Click on Permissions tab > Add Permissions > Create Inline Policy > Click on JSON view.
+Paste the below policy into the policy editor.
+This policy allows read and write access to the specific backup file.
 ``
 {
 	"Version": "2012-10-17",